UPDATED: 14/05/20 16:50hrs

 We believe this is the best way to focus on supporting homes that have the most serious repairs.

-From 18 March 2020, any non-emergency repairs in your home that were already scheduled will be postponed, and we will contact you to confirm this if you had an appointment.
-There is no need to contact us to postpone future non-emergency appointments in your home.
+Any non-emergency repairs in or outside your home that were already scheduled will be postponed, and we will contact you to confirm this if you had an appointment.
+There is no need to contact us to postpone future non-emergency appointments.

 Following the Government’s advice to minimise non-essential travel, and to support the request for people to work from home where possible, we have closed our offices to all visitors.